Kota Banks: Career

 Banks' debut single, "N.F.F.A.", was issued in 2016 and was co-written by Banks with Lee Chew (or Toby Chew-Lee) and Cameron Nacson.
 It was produced by the duo as MOZA.
 Troy Mutton of Pile Rats described how she, "dabbles in some seriously fun electronic-pop", and described her single as a "bold track both production-wise and lyrically, catchy as and slotting right alongside artists such as Nicole Millar, Jess Kent and Danish artist MØ."

 Her second single, "Holiday", appeared in 2017, which was co-written with Danny Omerhodic, who produced the track for NLV Records, as Swick.
 "Empty Streets" featuring MOZA, was her next single in that year, which was also co-written with Chew and Nacson.
 For the Junior Eurovision Song Contest of 2017, Banks, Chew and Nacson, with Chloe Papandrea, co-wrote Australia's entry, "Speak Up".
 It was performed by Isabella Clarke in Tbilisi, where Clarke finished third.

 For the FOMO Festival in Adelaide, Banks joined Nina Las Vegas (a.k.a.
 Nina Agzarian) on-stage to perform "Holiday" in January 2018.
 The pair co-wrote "Alibrandi" with Omerhodic, which Las Vegas performs using Banks on vocals.
 In March her single, "Zoom", was premiered on Triple J's Good Nights and subsequently received high rotation on the national youth radio station.
 Triple J's Al Newstead declared, "this [track] has grown on us hard.
 It's a fun, flirty mix of dancehall and pop elevated by the fanciful production."

 Banks released her debut extended play, Prize (styled as PRIZE), in mid-2018, as a ten-track mix tape.
 It was produced by Omerhodic, who shared the song writing with Banks on most of its tracks.
 AltMedia's Jamie Apps rated it at three-and-a-half stars and explained, "[she] is not just a one hit wonder though as throughout the remainder of the record Banks carries the momentum forward as she celebrate feminine strength and empowerment."
 Following the release of PRIZE, Banks announced her debut national headline tour, selling out her hometown show.

 From July 2019, Banks began releasing her music under Sony Music Entertainment Australia.
+From 2019, she shares her life through TikTok and tries to get more attention through extended play (EP).